adamacadamy/tutorialDocuments/html_css_js_lessons/js_basics.md

 ```

 #### 6. Summary and Discussion
-- Recap different types of operators and their use cases.
+- Recap different types of operators and their use
-- Q&A session.

 ### Homework:
 - Write a JavaScript program that uses arithmetic, comparison, and logical operators to evaluate conditions and print the results.